yodrew/yodrew.github.io/_pages/other-writings/from-where.md

 ---
 title: From Where?
-layout: page
+layout: redirect
-navprev: sociality-undenied
+redirect: ../../other/from-where
-permalink: "/other-writings/from-where/"
+permalink: /other-writings/from-where/
-navnext: nothing-to-fear
 ---

 ### understanding Quinn, part 2